gregtozzi/w241_project/reports/README.md

     selection bias

-The Center’s donor managment database contains over 41,000 individual entries, roughly half which include physical addesses.
+The Center’s donor managment database contains over 41,000 individual entries, roughly half which include physical addresses.
 Entries that include a phyical address have metadata generated by a third party that predict affinities for causes central to the Center’s mission.
 The Center provided us a file listing 12,004 individuals that Center